BEcorp/ebo-browser/USER_AGREEMENT.md

 · a statement by you, made under penalty of perjury, that the above information in your Notice is accurate and that you are the copyright or intellectual property owner or authorized to act on the copyright or intellectual property owner's behalf.

-MetaMask’s Copyright Agent can be reached at:
+EBO’s Copyright Agent can be reached at:

-Email: copyright [at] metamask [dot] io
+Email: copyright [at] EBO [dot] io

 Mail: